Incorporating Community into Mobility Program Design

-Alignment between Company DEI Principles and Mobility Programs
+Alignment between Company Principles and Mobility Programs

 Ensure hiring managers are familiar with relocation or assignment policies and processes so they can discuss available support with qualified potential candidates regardless of the candidate’s background or personal needs.
 Regular training and education of hiring managers can help address and counter unconscious bias in hiring decisions, especially when global mobility is on the table.

-Recognition of Diverse Family Structures
+Recognition of Varied Family Structures

-In addition, recognize that unaccompanied employees or those in one-adult households do not have the same support that an employee with a partner / spouse may have.
+In addition, recognize that unaccompanied employees or those in one-adult households do not have the same support that an employee with a spouse / partner may have.
 Consider offering accompaniment of another person during home finding or flexibility for relocation-related tasks, such as paid time off to coordinate with movers or real estate agents.

 Family Transition Assistance